 - Causing damage to an unoccupied vehicle or property with a CMV

-- Getting into an accident that leads to injury or death with a CMV
+- Being involved in an accident resulting in injury or death with a CMV

-- Driving a CMV after consumption of alcohol or other kinds of controlled substances
+- Operating a CMV while under the influence of alcohol or controlled substances

-- Driving a CMV with a blood alcohol level of .04 (half the legal limit in Pennsylvania) or more that that
+- Driving a CMV with a blood alcohol level of .04 or more (half the legal limit in Pennsylvania)

 Out of State